rlawrenc/cosc_304/labs/lab2/README.md

 ### Step #3: Example SQL DDL

-Using SQuirreL (or MySQL command-line), create the tables for the [university datdabase](university_MySQL_DDL.txt) in your own database.
+Using SQuirreL (or MySQL command-line), create the tables for the [university database](university_MySQL_DDL.txt) in your own database.
 Load the initial data for these tables (in the DDL script).

 **Optional:** We have been using the [WorksOn database](http://people.ok.ubc.ca/rlawrenc/teaching/304/Notes/DB/MySQL_WorksOn_DDL.sql) in class.
 This database contains information about employees and the projects that they work on.
 You can also use the [WorksOn DDL](http://people.ok.ubc.ca/rlawrenc/teaching/304/Notes/DB/MySQL_WorksOn_DDL.sql) to create those tables in your database as well.